 ‘Children find it hard to relate to the suffering of many thousands but can to the suffering of one.
 My approach was while reading excerpts aloud to have the children making paper cranes.
 I showed them how to simply transform a flat sheet square of paper into a finished sculpture.’

-‘That sounds a good idea.
+‘There’s a thought.
 You kept their hands busily folding so they could concentrate and not become distracted and fidgety.’

 ‘The advantages of this artform are manifold.
 To begin with the children knew I had a black belt in origami.
 Plus, there’s plentiful supplies of paper available.
 You’ve just got to ask any school secretary for recycling paper.’